 - a.
-When there is evidence that the stocks [and /or fisheries] dynamics are in states (as defined in Table 1 a) not previously considered to be plausible in the context of the management strategy evaluation (MSE); - b.
-When there is evidence that the data required to apply the management procedure (MP) are not <a href="US: available or sufficient] [EU: available], or are no longer appropriate (as defined in Table 1 b); and/or, - c.
+When there is evidence that the stock and/or fishery dynamics are in states (as defined in Table 1 a) not previously considered to be plausible in the context of the management strategy evaluation (MSE); - b.
+When there is evidence that the data required to apply the management procedure (MP) are not available or sufficient, or are no longer appropriate (as defined in Table 1 b); and/or, - c.
 When there is evidence that total catch for either the West area or the East area is above the total allowable catch (TAC) for the respective area set using the MP (as defined in Table 1 c).

-2. Indicators for ECECs and process to determine if ECECs occur
+2. Indicators for ECs and process to determine if ECs occur

-In light of the principles specified in Section 1, the SCRS should use Table 1 below to evaluate annually whether ECs exist and will adviseinform the Commission enof such occurrence.
+In light of the principles specified in Section 1, the SCRS should use Table 1 below to evaluate annually whether ECs exist and will inform the Commission of any such occurrence.
 Triggering an EC does not immediately result in TAC advice from the MP being rescinded; rather, it means that the SCRS needs to examine the indicators in Table 1 and determine if a change in advice is warranted.

 Table 1.
-Indicators for Bluefin Tuna ECs and timetable for conducting the evaluation.
+Indicators for bluefin tuna ECs and timetable for conducting the evaluation.

-Pr rinciple Indicator Criterion Frequency Indices If either of the combined index values fall outside the 2.5% and 97.5% percentile range 4 in any year from the operating models used in the MSE when the accepted MP was tested.
-Annually fish a.
-Stock [and fisheries] dynamics Abundance, life history and fishery dynamics If there is evidence that the stocks and fishery dynamics are in states not previously considered to be plausible in the context of the MSE; such evidence would need to be so consequential that it would meaningfully affect TAC advice from the MP.
-After completion, presentation, and acceptance by the SCRS of a study as the new reference a availability the MP Indices If three or more indices among the 10 are missing in a single year or if two or more indices are missing consecutively for two or more years.
-Annually c.
-Implementation of the TAC Catch If the total catch for either the West area or the East area is [20]% or more for two or more consecutive years above the TAC for the respective area set using the MP 5).
+Principle Indicator Criterion Frequency a.
+Stock and fishery dynamics Indices If either of the combined index values fall outside the 2.5% and 97.5% percentile range 6 in any year from the operating models used in the MSE when the accepted MP was tested.
+Annually a.
+Abundance, life history and fishery dynamics If there is evidence that the stock and/or fishery dynamics 7 are in states not previously considered to be plausible in the context of the MSE; such evidence would need to be so consequential that it would meaningfully affect TAC advice from the MP.
+After completion, presentation, and acceptance by the SCRS of a study as the new reference b.
+Data availability for the MP Indices If three or more indices among the 10 are missing in a single year or if two or more indices are missing consecutively for two or more years.
+Annually c. c.
+Implementation of the TAC If the total catch for either the West area or the East area is 20% or more above the TAC for the respective area set using the MP .
 Annually

-4 This range is the two-tailed 95% confidence interval, which is a standard for determining statistically significant deviations.
-5 This discussion focuses on excess catches which would constitute EC.
+&lt;sup>6 This range is the two-tailed 95% confidence interval, which is a standard for determining statistically significant deviations.
+Fishery dynamics: Established spatial and temporal patterns that influence catchability, selectivity, targeting, and bycatch of Atlantic

+&lt;sup>8 This discussion focuses on excess catches which would constitute EC.
 Exceeding TAC set though an MP by catch levels that do not constitute EC still carries the same potential adverse consequences of exceeding TAC determined by other means.
 Sufficient mechanisms to prevent exceeding the TAC should be maintained.